 $50,000/12 mns = $4,166.66/mn * 80% = $3,333.33

 For example: You receive $400.00 weekly in workers’ compensation benefits.
 Multiply this by 4.3333333 (which is the formula Social Security uses to determine your monthly workers’ compensation benefit).

 $400.00 x 4.3333333 = $1,733.33 is your monthly workers’ comp benefit in this example.

 Lastly, calculate your offset or the highest SSD benefit you can receive (using this example.)

 Subtract the workers’ compensation from your ACE to determine your offset.

 $1,600.00 represents the highest SSD benefit you could receive under this example.

 Every case presents different facts.
-It is crucial, however, that you report any and all changes (reductions and increases) to your workers’ compensation benefits to Social Security if you receive workers’ compensation and SSD, because each change can affect your benefit.
+It is crucial, however, that you report any and all changes (reductions and increases) to your workers’ comp and Social Security disability if you receive workers’ compensation and SSD, because each change can affect your benefit.
 Keep good records of all communications regarding changes.

-Since the benefits and qualifications can differ from case-to-case and state-to-state, it can be difficult to figure out the bottom line without a lawyer.
+Since the benefits and qualifications can differ from case to case and state-to-state, it can be difficult to figure out the bottom line without a lawyer.
 Contact the experienced Cincinnati workers’ compensation attorney Mark L. Newman to achieve the best outcome possible for your workers’ compensation benefits.